coachinabox/slate/source/includes/_doc_interface.md

 Then open the page with a browser and fill the form in, specifying the URL of the endpoint, filling in the Deck-of-card JSON data (even by copying & pasting the avove sample), and then issuing the request by pressing the 'submit request' button.

 The current response should weight around 11.9K, with an average timing of 800 msec.

+To flip to a specific card side to show it, use the Javascript code on the side panel.